Mental Health Meets Criminal Defense

 There are known and effective treatments for depression, anxiety, and other mental health disorders (although I have to note that treatments and their efficacy vary widely from person to person).
 One way that many people treat these issues, however, is to self-medicate with drugs and alcohol.
 Often, people don’t realize they have a mental health issue.
 Often, they don’t recognize that their use of drugs and alcohol is linked to an attempt to treat the immediate symptoms of these disorders.

 Multiple DUI/DWAI charges or frequent drug possession charges can be symptomatic of underlying addiction issues.
 And addiction, in turn, can indicate untreated or mistreated underlying mental health problems.
-More about mental health in DUI cases in this earlier post.

 Unfortunately, drugs and alcohol can intensify feelings of sadness, counteract prescription medications, and even affect the immune system.
 Drinking to forget, emotional drinking, binge drinking, or other troublesome behaviors can be indicative of a deeper need for help.
 And I try to help as best I can.
 Of course, I can’t diagnose people (with anything other than legal problems), but I can help my clients find a counselor or addiction specialist, whether as part of a plea deal or independent of their criminal case.

 Depression & Domestic Violence